cherylblackmer/johns-hopkins-covid-19-data-analysis/README.md

 ## Files in the Repository

 - `Analysis.Rmd`: R Markdown document containing the complete analysis code and documentation.
-- `Analysis.pdf`: Compiled PDF version of the R Markdown analysis.
+- `JHU_Data_Project.pdf`: Compiled PDF version of the R Markdown analysis.
 - `Data/`: Directory containing data files used in the analysis.